Maria Vitória (film)

 Maria Vitória is a 2025 Portuguese drama film written and directed by Mário Patrocínio in his feature directorial debut.
 Starring Mariana Cardoso in titular role, the film follows Maria Vitória, who lives in a remote village in the Portuguese mountains and plays football in the local boys' youth team.

 The film had its World Premiere at the 38th Tokyo International Film Festival on 1 November 2025 in International competition vying for Tokyo Grand Prix.
+It was released theatrically on 5 March 2026 in Portugal.

 Synopsis

 Maria trains tirelessly with her father Nacho and plays on the local boys' team, hoping to go pro.
 Her routine is disrupted when her older brother Bruno returns after years away, reopening wounds from a fire that killed their mother.
 As Maria prepares for a crucial match, she begins to challenge her father's control and reflect on her own goals.
 The film explores her journey toward independence and self-discovery, set against the backdrop of grief and rural isolation.